RayAndrade/TheRayCode/PHP/Creational/Prototype/Show/script/page03.md

 A *shallow copy* means creating a new object and then copying the non-static fields of the current object to the new object.

-If a field is a value type, a bit-by-bit copy of the field is performed; If a field is a reference type, the reference is copied but the referred object is not; hence the original and its clone refer to the same object.
+If a field is a reference type, the reference is copied but the referred object is not; hence the original and its clone refer to the same object.